CyberMiles/tim-research/tools_for_dapp_developers/tools_for_dapp_developers.md

 We mentioned at the start of this document that Docker is able to encapsulate an entire software environment.
 The good news about this and other container tools is that you can select a variety of individual tools to suite your individual needs and then isolate them all into a container.
 This will allow you to have your own personalized blockchain DApp development and testing environment.

-## On-chain vs off-chain
-TODO discuss PoS vs PoW in the context of finality Explain how products like Demux can provide off-chain (read-only) browsing as well as watchers and triggers which can then execute on-chain transactions.

-exposes an RPC layer

 ## Trust

 In a blockchain system, no single user is more (or less) trusted than any other single user.
 Blockchain user interfaces face an interesting challenge.
 The challenge stems from the fact that the devices which we will most likely use to run our dApps, are in-fact not equipped to store the entire blockchain.
 The question is, how do we ensure that dApps, without direct access to the blockchain, are not reliant on "trusted" third-party products and services?